Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 * *Eretmochelys imbricata* (hawksbill turtle): 1
 * *Lepidochelys olivacea* (Olive ridley turtle): 1

-<p align='justify'>We did a biometric study of the turtles.
+We did a biometric study of the turtles.
 First, We used the Curved of the caparace longitude (what is known by "CCL").
-Some authors (<em>Liria-Lozoa et al., 2018</em>) have used this parameter to determined the state of their lifecycle (more likely for the loggerheads and green turtles).</p>
+Some authors (<em>Liria-Lozoa et al., 2018</em>) have used this parameter to determined the state of their lifecycle (more likely for the loggerheads and green turtles).

-<p align='justify'>What we saw was that, approximatly 90% of the loggerhead turtles were juveniles.
-In case of the green turtle; the sample was too small in order to take some good conclusions.</p>
+What we saw was that, approximatly 90% of the loggerhead turtles were juveniles.
+In case of the green turtle; the sample was too small in order to take some good conclusions.

-<p align='justify'>The results of the loggerhead has sense because the Canary Islands is a place for the juveniles to feed (Investigadores de la ULL colaboran con pescadores y cofradías para proteger a las tortugas boba y verde, 2022; Liria-Lozoa <em>et al.</em>, 2021; Mansfield & Putman, 2013), before they continue with migration patterns to reproduction routes (like Cabo Verde).</p>
+The results of the loggerhead has sense because the Canary Islands is a place for the juveniles to feed (Investigadores de la ULL colaboran con pescadores y cofradías para proteger a las tortugas boba y verde, 2022; Liria-Lozoa <em>et al.</em>, 2021; Mansfield & Putman, 2013), before they continue with migration patterns to reproduction routes (like Cabo Verde).

 ---